 The jurisdictional requirements are the minimum requirements that must be met under Arizona law in order for a family law judge to grant a divorce.
 If a couple cannot meet these minimum requirements, a judge cannot grant a divorce.
 The jurisdictional requirements necessary to obtain a divorce in Arizona are found in A.R.S.
 25-312.
 The family law judge must make specific findings of each of the following before a divorce can be granted:

-1. A divorce cannot be granted in Arizona unless at least one of the parties has lived in Arizona at least 90 days prior to the date the Petition for Dissolution of Marriage is filed.
-In Arizona, it is necessary to live in the State for at least three months before even filing the initial divorce paperwork, or if you live out of state, the other party must have lived in Arizona for least 90 days prior to the filing the initial Dissolution Petition.
+1. A divorce in Gilbert AZ cannot be granted in Arizona unless at least one of the parties has lived in Arizona at least 90 days prior to the date the Petition for Dissolution of Marriage is filed.
+In Gilbert, it is necessary to live in the State for at least three months before even filing the initial divorce paperwork, or if you live out of state, the other party must have lived in Arizona for at least 90 days prior to filing the initial Dissolution Petition.
 Military personnel who are stationed in Arizona can commence a dissolution matter after they have been stationed in the state for at least 90 days.

 2. Next, the court must determine whether the parties are aware of the free services offered by the state of Arizona through Conciliation Services to try to reconcile their marriage.
 The court must also determine whether or not the parties believe such services would help save the marriage.
 It is not, however, necessary for parties to participate in these services to move forward with the divorce.
 Instead, at least one party must acknowledge that he/she has been made aware of the services offered and that he/she does not believe that the services will save the marriage.